John Burki, better known as Captain Jay, just wanted to live with his dog and cat aboard his boat, "Promise," in Boca Ciega Bay, at least for now.

 He believes people are overreacting to his dog's medical issues and that he was going to take Dreamer to a vet in Pinellas Park before Tropical Storm Debby hit.
 He also says Dreamer's skin infection is an allergic reaction to food he was not supposed to eat.

-He is thankful for all the community help and outreach, but feels people are targeting him on several online forums, including the commenting section of this website.
+He is thankful for all the community help and outreach, but feels people are targeting him on several online forums,

 He turned down citizens' offer to buy Dreamer from him.

 He said Dreamer was raised on a boat and understands that not everyone agrees with his lifestyle.
 He also disputes claims that he rarely brings Dreamer to shore.

 “I take him two to three times a week,” Burki said.